qiling07/qiling07.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year PhD student majoring in Computer Science at Purdue University.
+I am a second-year Ph.D. student majoring in Computer Science at Purdue University.
 Before I came to Purdue, I studied at University of Michigan (CS) and Shanghai Jiao Tong University (ECE).

 <!-- My research interest mainly lies in computer systems and architecture.
 Currently, I am interested in computer security, with a focus on hardware security.
 I am also interested in compiler and CPU optimizations in large cloud computing systems.
 I want to contribute to more efficient and more secure computer architecture. -->
 <!-- My research interests revolve around computer systems and architecture.
 Currently, I am deeply engaged in computer security, with a specific emphasis on hardware security.
 I'm also intrigued by compiler and CPU optimizations in large-scale cloud computing systems.
 I want to contribute to more efficient and secure computer architectures. -->
 I want to make computer systems more eﬀicient, reliable, and secure.
-Currently, my project focuses on scalable isolation techniques, specifically identifying and addressing bottlenecks in isolation techniques to enhance performance and scalability.
+Currently, my project focuses on fine-grained and low-cost microarchitectural isolation techniques, enhancing performance and security for serverless computing.
 Still, my interest spans many other fields in computer architecture and operating systems.

 I am advised by [Kazem Taram](https://mktrm.github.io/) and [Pedro Fonseca](https://www.cs.purdue.edu/homes/pfonseca/).
-During my undergraduate, I was advised by [Baris Kasikci](https://web.eecs.umich.edu/~barisk/), [Shuwen Deng](https://caslab.csl.yale.edu/~shuwen/#), and [Yibo Pi](https://yibopi.github.io).
+During my undergraduate, I was advised by [Baris Kasikci](https://homes.cs.washington.edu/~baris/), [Shuwen Deng](https://www.thu-haslab.org/author/shuwen-deng/), and [Yibo Pi](https://yibopi.github.io).

-**I am looking for a research intern position starting Summer 2025.
+**I am looking for a research intern position starting Summer 2026.
 Please reach out to me if you are looking for research interns.**

 Publications
 ------
+- Cache Partitioning for Performance in Serverless Computing
+  **Qi Ling**, Ajay R. Rawat, Pedro Fonseca, Kazem Taram
+  <span style="color: gray; font-weight: bold;">In submission to ISCA'26</span>
 - GadgetMeter: Quantitatively and Accurately Gauging the Exploitability of Speculative Gadgets
   **Qi Ling**, Yujun Liang, Yi Ren, Baris Kasikci, Shuwen Deng
   <span style="color: gray; font-weight: bold;">Won 2nd Place at MICRO’23 Undergraduate SRC</span>